TeleHamster

 just fun and simple

 This is a private telephone network that functions like a landline.
-You can only call other TeleHamster members with it, not 911 or regular phone numbers.
+You can only call other TeleHamster members with it, not regular phone numbers on the public phone network.
+(See more below about how to get access to 911 at home for free.)
 There are also a bunch of fun numbers you can call to hear a joke, a story, a poem, a song, learn about a plant or animal, etc.:

-LIFE 5433 Native flora & fauna of the week
+LIFE 5433 Flora & fauna of the week

 JOKE 5653 The Joke of the Every Few Days